RSTeam02/BinaryRoman---CountdownTimer/README.md

 The User Interface is the table itself with eventlisteners, it's a kind of "Binary Abacus".
 By clicking in the cells the bin values will be added per timeunit.
 Each timeunit has a sum of 63 (decimal).
-Every remainder will be converted to the next higher unit.
+Every remainder will be converted into next higher unit.
 For example 63 seconds are 1 minute and 3 seconds.
 Subtraction is not (yet) supported.